CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ## Star schema vs OLAP cube

-The dimensional models implemented in RDMS are referred to as Star schema while the dimensional models implemented in Multidimensional Database are referred to as OLAOP Cubes.
+The dimensional models implemented in RDMS are referred to as Star schema while the dimensional models implemented in Multidimensional Database are referred to as OLAP Cubes.

 ![Start schema and OLAP Cube](Images/StarSchemaVsOLAPCube.png?raw=true)